Tiger King: What happened to Joe Exotic, Carole Baskin, Jeff Lowe?

 You'll remember from the series that Lowe moved in on Joe Exotic's zoo, renaming it – and, by Tiger King's end, had plans to move it to relocate it.
 Seems those plans are still forging ahead – Oklahoma Zoo, behind Winstar Casino, is billed as "opening summer 2020."

-This new negative attention might mean he's met with some opposition – take the tiger selfie here, posted five days ago as Lowe was "on the way to the vet."
+This new negative attention might mean he's met with some opposition – take the tiger selfie above, posted five days ago as Lowe was "on the way to the vet."

 "You need to be in prison!" reads just one of the hundreds of negative comments under the photo.